Temple menorah: In other sources

 Rabbinic sources teach that the menorah stood 18 handbreadths/palms (three common cubits) high, or approximately 1.62 m.
 Although the menorah was placed in the antechamber of the Temple sanctuary, over against its southernmost wall, the Talmud (Menahot 98b) brings down a dispute between two scholars on whether or not the menorah was situated north to south, or east to west.
 The branches are often artistically depicted as semicircular, but Rashi, (according to some contemporary readings) and Maimonides (in a sketch commented on by his son Avraham), held that they were straight; all other Jewish authorities, both classical (e.g. Philo and Josephus) and medieval (e.g. Ibn Ezra), who express an opinion on the subject state that the arms were round.

 The Roman-Jewish historian Josephus, who witnessed the Temple's destruction, says that the menorah was actually situated obliquely, to the east and south.

+Chabad Lubavitch Rabbi Menachem Mendel Schneerson viewed the drawing by Maimonides as definitive and, accordingly, Chabad synagogues use menorahs with straight branches in its synagogues around the world and, as well as in large Chanukah menorahs it erects in outdoor public displays.
+However, critics argue that Maimonides' design was meant to be schematic rather than pictorial and that other ancient sources depict menorahs with rounded arms.